 But, if you need only to remove minimal hair, particularly the stray follicles that stand out from the rest of the ‘brow, then tweezing is a good option.

 Some rules for how to pluck your eyebrows include:

 - Start from the bottom – Tweeze from the bottom of your eyebrows up so that you don’t alter their natural shape.

-- Use the right tools – Always use a high-quality pair of tweezers, such as Mayki’s Professional Tweezers, or even a precision eyebrow trimmer – such as this one made by Wahl.
+- Use the right tools – Always use a high-quality pair of tweezers, such as Pefei’s Professional Tweezers, or even a precision eyebrow trimmer – such as this one made by Conair.

 - Comb first – Use a comb or your fingers to stroke the eyebrow hair upwards to that the stray hairs stand out from all the rest.
 That makes it easier to identify those that need plucking.

 - Unibrow prevention – Plucking is a great way to get rid of any hair that may grow between the brows and, if left unguarded, will form a never-desirable unibrow.